AllexisAlvarico/AllexisAlvarico/README.md

 ### Allexis Alvarico
 Hello there!
 Welcome to my github page.
-I have a BS(hons) on Games Development in ITCarlow now SETU Carlow (Course code: CW208).
+I have a BS(hons) degree on Games Development in ITCarlow now SETU Carlow (Course code: CW208).
 I’m currently learning Java, Python and also C++.
 ## Running Modules:
 - Real World Simulation